ekorpela/cloud-vm-workshop/README.md

 12-13 Lunch

-13-17 Presentation, hands-on and discussion
+13-17 Presentations, hands-on and discussion

 - [INFN cloud](http://www.recas-bari.it/index.php/en/) activities for bioinformatics in Italy.
 Demo of the INFN cloud. *Stefano Nicotri (INFN, ELIXIR-IT)*, 45 min.